 LIBRARY OF LITTER was designed to be used during a lockdown, in unreal space, disconnected and out of touch - rather like the human relationship with our ecosystem!

 Janet doesn't plan to add to her Library of Litter project via this website but has revisited her interest in litter and urban landscape several times in other projects which you can read about in her blog anatomyofasmile.

-Library of Litter draws together a notion of a library as a body of always moving and changing parts that leave and return in a process of gathering and regathering with the activity of littering within ecosystems; as a scattering and regurgitating of matter which is fundamental to ecosystems and to lifecycles.
-Comparing this with contemporary human attitudes to the objects we no longer want and our broken relationship with our ecosystem.
+Library of Litter draws together a notion of a library as a body of always moving and changing parts that leave and return in a process of gathering and regathering and compares it with the activity of littering; as a scattering and regurgitating of matter fundamental to ecosystems and to lifecycles.
+Considered as a contemporary human attitude to things when they become objects we no longer want, this is a symptom of our broken relationship with our ecosystem.

-Library of Litter was produced by Janet Tryner during her graduate art residency with Coventry Artspace 2019/20.
+Library of Litter was created and produced by Janet Tryner during her graduate art residency with Coventry Artspace 2019/20.

 Exhibition postcards were available at the gallery and there are some left.
 If you would like one please drop a request in the comments and Janet will post one to you.